-March for Life goes mostly virtual as abortion opponents debate Trump’s legacy
+Facing a post-Trump world, abortion opponents at March for Life strike a less partisan tone

 In recent decades, opponents of abortion have been successful at passing dozens of abortion restriction laws each year, while a fraction of that number of abortion protection laws have been adopted, according to the Guttmacher Institute, which tracks such data and supports abortion rights.

 Meanwhile, Guttmacher in 2019 released a study saying that the abortion rate had hit an all-time low and that the numbers were steady across states with few or many restrictions.
 Guttmacher pointed to fewer pregnancies, contraceptive access and use, a decline in sexual activity, and infertility as possible causes.
-It also said the data did not include self-managed abortion, which occur outside health-care settings; might include the use of medication, herbs or other methods; and aren’t counted in the same way.
+The data did not include self-managed abortion, which occur outside health-care settings; might include the use of medication, herbs or other methods; and aren’t counted in the same way.

 The Biden administration within its first days took action to protect and expand abortion access, including rescinding what has been called the Mexico City rule, which compelled nonprofit organizations in other countries that receive federal family-planning aid to promise not to perform or encourage abortions.

-Ziegler said that although anti-abortion movement leaders in the past have worked intensely to focus on abortion, a new generation of leaders is more explicitly conservative and “absolutist,” including figures such as Abby Johnson, who appeared at “Stop the Steal” events and last summer made news when she said police should someday profile her biracial son.
-New, proposed anti-abortion measures include heartbeat bills with no exceptions, and ones similar to a bill finalized a few weeks ago that forces women who have surgical abortions to cremate or bury fetal remains.
+Ziegler said that although anti-abortion movement leaders in the past have worked intensely to focus on abortion, a new generation of leaders is more explicitly conservative and “absolutist,” such as Abby Johnson, who appeared at “Stop the Steal” events and last summer made news when she said police should someday profile her biracial son.
+New proposed anti-abortion measures include heartbeat bills with no exceptions, and ones similar to a bill finalized a few weeks ago that forces women who have surgical abortions to cremate or bury fetal remains.

 “The insurgent wing is making a bid for dominance,” Ziegler says.

-Some abortion rights activists say they feel emboldened after the Trump years.

-Sheila Katz, chief executive of the National Council of Jewish Women, said she sees abortion rights advocates speaking out more, such as those making a religious case for abortion rights and those who are pressing for Biden to use the word “abortion” more.

-“There’s an opening because we have a pro-choice Catholic president and it’s important for Biden to say the word ‘abortion.’
-It’s not a dirty word.
-It’s health care.
-We take stigma away,” Katz said Thursday.
-“Right now people are more receptive because of all the potential risk at the Supreme Court” and the new state laws and coronavirus restrictions that are making it even harder to get an abortion.
+As for abortion rights activists, some say they feel emboldened after the Trump years.
+Sheila Katz, chief executive of the National Council of Jewish Women, said, “Right now people are more receptive because of all the potential risk at the Supreme Court” and the new state laws and coronavirus restrictions that are making it even harder to get an abortion.

-Some interviewed at the D.C. protest on Friday were anxious to leave partisan politics out of the event.
-Andrea Clarke, 28, a government worker from Baltimore, said the situation for her movement is “very bad,” adding: “I’m really concerned about the future of life because it’s considered so cheap.
+Some interviewed at the District clinic protest on Friday were anxious to leave partisan politics out of the event.
+Andrea Clarke, 28, a government worker from Baltimore, said, “I’m really concerned about the future of life because it’s considered so cheap.
 We need these people.
 How many Ben Carsons did we miss out on?”
 Asked about the impact of Trump, she instead talked about how optimistic protests are and how they need to change the culture.
 “This is a march of love, not of politics,” she said.